sourcesoft/dotfiles/README.md

 ### Front-End libraries and frameworks I like more than others at the moment
 I've done Angularjs/Meteor/Backbone but this is what I'd like to do now:
 - [Webpack](https://webpack.github.io/) - Split all those js files to small situational bundles, so client doesn't have to download them all at once.
-- Isomorphic Universal - Let's share js code between client and server + SEO friendly + faster to render
+- [Universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) - Let's share js code between client and server + SEO friendly + faster to render
 - [Immutable.js](https://facebook.github.io/immutable-js/) - Makes comparing all those nested arrays and objects faster.
 - [RxJS](https://github.com/Reactive-Extensions/RxJS) - Everything is a stream! or observer or whatever
 - [React](https://facebook.github.io/react/) - Not because it's fast, makes me write clean and easy to reason about code, both in front and back-end